 - 7 Skeins of Blue/Pink Yarn

-- US 6 circular knitting needles (60 inch)
+- US 6 circular knitting needles (60 inches)

-The pattern for this project can be found in the quick recipe section of this post, here’s I will just go into some of the details on the pattern in more sweeping language.
+The pattern for the baby blanket can be found in the quick recipe section of this post, here I will just go into some of the details on the pattern in more sweeping language.
 The following abbreviations will be used for the pattern:

-C8B: Cable Stich – 8, slip 4 stitches onto the cable needle and hold in back of work.
-Knit next 4 stitches.
-Knit 4 stitches from cable needle.
+C8B: Cable Stich – 8, slip 4 stitches onto the cable needle and hold in the back of work.
+Knit the next 4 stitches.
+Knit 4 stitches from the cable needle.

 This pattern has two major blocks that alternate throughout the pattern.
 The first block creates a pattern by using just the knit and purl stitch with the pattern being broken down as: